The Big Bang

 The BB so far, without saying it explicitly, is regarded as an explosion of matter, the matter of our universe.
 The already mentioned page 3 up to and including page 6 of NEG show that if one assumes the vacuum to be built of particles, vacuum particles as we call them, gravitation can be concluded.
 Let's investigate that the fermion explosion not only yielded the expansion of our matter in the universe but also formed the expansion of the vacuum particles.

 For the Pauli exclusion principle to work there is needed some space, I guess.
-(I presume the Pauli exclusion principle can be defined in two dimensions and maybe even in one dimension, but not in zero dimensions.)
+I presume the Pauli exclusion principle can be defined in two dimensions and maybe even in one dimension, but not in zero dimensions.
 Therefore I presume already existing space as is suggested in (1.2), not only for the fermion explosion of our matter, but also for the fermion explosion of the primordial vacuum particles.

 If you have an expanding frame and there was one elementary particle in every possible place of it and no particle would have any extra velocity relative to the expanding frame (every particle locally stands still with respect to the expanding frame), then every possible velocity would be possessed by precisely one particle.

-Suppose the fermion explosion is very precise.
-The velocities of the vacuum particles then are determined about 100 %.
-Therefore, according to the uncertainty principle (Heisenberg uncertainty relations), the locations of the velocity of each vacuum particle in the fermion explosion are uncertain about 100 %.
+Therefore, according to the uncertainty principle the locations of the velocity of each vacuum particle in the fermion explosion are uncertain about 100 %.
 Each velocity with its precise direction and precise magnitude can have any location.
 This doesn't affect the velocities themselves, all velocities are supposed to maintain magnitude and direction, only the location becomes completely uncertain.
 The picture we get then is that in every point of spacetime every possible velocity is present, embodied by at least one vacuum particle.
-This is equal to Field of all possible velocities that from the beginning was an essential part of the theory of gravitation in this website.
+This is equal to the Field of all possible velocities that from the beginning was an essential part of the theory of gravitation in this website.

-The fermion explosion of vacuum particles gives birth to the field of all possible velocities (2.1)
+The fermion explosion of vacuum particles gives birth to the field of all possible velocities (2.2)

 However, when regarding what are real particles and what are superpositions in the fermion explosion, one gets a different picture.
 In the fermion explosion all participating particles are real relative to each other, that's how the fermion demand works.
-In the Heisenberg requirement the different locations are superpositions relative to each other: a measurement of one location makes that location real while the other locations would vanish.
+In the Heisenberg requirement the different locations are superpositions relative to each other: a measurement of one location makes that location real while the other locations would vanish (collapse of the wavefunction).
 So when fermion and Heisenberg demands are applied together, one gets one fermion explosion in every possible place and when an observation takes place (one Higgs field absorption) only one fermion explosion remains at the specific spacetime point of the Higgs absorption.
 In other words, not the entire field of one specific velocity would be a Higgs field at the moment of Higgs absorption, but at the location of Higgs field absorption an entire fermion explosion would remain, while the fermion explosions at all other places would vanish (collaps of the wavefunction).
 Anyway, the Higgs field absorbing particle still stands still relative to the vacuum, as being the only point obeying that requirement.
 At the moment of Higgs field absorption each particle is the center of the universe at the moment of the BB (the BB of the vacuum particles).

-To obey that last expression, at the moment of the BB, we need another Heisenberg relation, ΔE * Δt h/2.
 When we fix the energy E of the fermion explosion at 0 (zero) and in doing so determine it for 100 %, then the moment of explosion t would be 100 % uncertain:

-The fermion explosion of vacuum particles can be any moment in time (2.2)
+The fermion explosion of vacuum particles can be any moment in time (2.4)

 It is a kind of field of all possible expansions (very first state only), where all possible = ranging all over space.
 In (3.2) we will see how this requirement is fulfilled.